ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Leave the Group # {#sec-leave-req}

 A group member may request to leave the OSCORE group.
-To this end, the group member sends a Group Leaving Request, as per {{Section 4.8.3.1 of I-D.ietf-ace-key-groupcomm}}.
+To this end, the group member sends a Group Leaving Request, as per {{Section 4.8.3.1 of RFC9594}}.
 That is, it sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

-Upon receiving the Group Leaving Request, the Group Manager processes it as per {{Section 4.8.3 of I-D.ietf-ace-key-groupcomm}}.
+Upon receiving the Group Leaving Request, the Group Manager processes it as per {{Section 4.8.3 of RFC9594}}.
 Then, the Group Manager performs the follow-up actions defined in {{sec-leaving}} of this document.

 # Removal of a Group Member # {#sec-leaving}